jes/notes/micromachining.md

 **Consider using copious amounts of a spray solvent for coolant/lubrication/chip evacuation.**

-**The tips of the teeth are very sharp, fragile, consider adding a radius.**
+**The tips of the teeth on the escape wheel are very sharp, fragile, consider adding a radius.**

 The first endmill snapped immediately.
 For the second one I measured the runout at over 0.2mm!
 (Over 20% of diameter!)